Los Angeles County Federation of Labor: The Fight for Minimum Wage

 The Los Angeles County Federation of labor played a role in the initial fight for minimum wage.
 Through the efforts of the Building Trades Council whose main intent is and purpose is to benefit the Building tradesmen and his dependents.
 Activities of the Building Trades council had a direct impact on the accomplishments of labor their movement was justified by fighting for higher wages and shorter hours.
 They were successful in aiding in the fight for the eight-hour day and hoped to further their accomplishments with an even lower 6-hour day and with higher wages.
-The Building Trade Council took a step forward in bringing a bout a prevailing wage law by Federal enactment.
+The Building Trade Council took a step forward in bringing about a prevailing wage law by Federal enactment.
 This law made a requirement that all Federal projects live up to local wage scales wherever the building is constructed.
 The usefulness of this eventually lead to the members receiving benefit during times of injury with workers compilation laws.

 In more recent news Los Angeles County Federation of labor has started a new campaign to raise Los Angeles’ minimum wage from nine to fifteen dollars per hour.
 Following the recent win of the workers of large hotels minimum wage increase to 15.37 labor groups hope for similar results from the city council.
 A clear plan has not been put forth for the workings of a citywide minimum wage increase but labor groups are ready to fight for it.
 Mayor Eric Garcetti already set forth a plan to raise the city's minimum wage to 13.25 by 2017.
 The Los Angeles Chamber of Commerce opposes both plans noting that it would cause companies to have to lay off a large number of workers.